 I don’t need to grow my own spices, for instance.
 I can, and have, used spices from the grocery store.

-Some people do use herbs from their own garden and the whole process of planting, growing, maintaining, and even picking the supplies is part of their magic.
-It helps them infuse more of their energy into the supplies and process.
+Some people use herbs from their own garden and the whole process of planting, growing, maintaining, and picking their herbs becomes part of their magic.
+It helps them infuse more of their energy into their spells and rituals.

 But let’s be real.
 Not everyone has a garden.
 Some of us live in cities with a lot of concrete and asphalt.
 And some of us just have no green thumb.